dotnet/docs/docs/porting/nuget-packages.md

 # Porting NuGet Packages

-This article covers how to get your ported .NET Framework code on NuGet.
-Although packaging your code has not fundamentally changed with .NET Core code (compared with .NET Framework code), there are different avenues with which you can package your code.
+This article covers how to get your ported .NET Framework code to NuGet.
+Although the packaging format has not changed, your code has not fundamentally changed with .NET Core code (compared with .NET Framework code), there are different avenues with which you can package your code.

 ## Prerequisities